iAmCorey/C-CPP-Assignment/lab3/lab3.md

 2. The size of the array which stores all the cities' information is 800.
 (The total number is 988 rows.)
 3. The file `world_cities.csv` isn't found.
 4. The input city isn't found or its length < 3.
-5. The input is "New York" and "New York City" must be retrieved.
-6. The input is "New" and the list of the cities whose name starts of "new" should be displayed.
+5. The input city is some cities' names' substring, such as "New York", "New".
+The program should display the result and prompt user to choose it when substring matched.